 Burns real estate is some of the most expensive in Tennessee, although Burns house values don't compare to the most expensive real estate in the U.S.

-A relatively large number of people in Burns telecommute to their jobs.
-Overall, about 7.92% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.21% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Burns is nearly on par with the US average for all cities of 21.84%: 19.45% of adults 25 and older in Burns have a bachelor's degree or advanced degree.
+The population of Burns overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Burns, 21.77% have at least a bachelor's degree.

-The per capita income in Burns in 2022 was $30,924, which is upper middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $123,696 for a family of four.
+The per capita income in Burns in 2022 was $33,052, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $132,208 for a family of four.
 However, Burns contains both very wealthy and poor people as well.

 Burns is a somewhat ethnically-diverse town.
 The people who call Burns home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burns residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burns include German, English, Irish, European, and Scottish.
+Important ancestries of people in Burns include English, German, Irish, European, and Italian.

 The most common language spoken in Burns is English.
 Other important languages spoken here include Spanish and Italian.